Your Excellency, The Minister of Finance

 But Her Majesty the Queen has been busy.
 The Commonwealth Summit wasn’t the most high profile Royal Event of the last two months.
 And nor – despite the tens of thousands who attended – was it the most diverse.

 In case you missed it, two weeks ago we saw an extraordinary Royal Wedding of the now Duke and Duchess of Sussex - a spell binding encapsulation of what modern Britain is.
 Tolerant.
 Multi-faith.
 Multi-denominational.
 Inclusive.
 Confident.
 Welcoming.
 I believe our guest list tonight reflects that too.

 You probably weren’t expecting me to talk about Bishop Michael Curry’s sermon in St George’s Chapel.
-I certainly can’t deliver it with his fervour and style!
-Invoking Martin Luther King, Bishop Michael Curry told us not under-estimate or over-sentimentalise the Power of Love.
+I certainly can’t deliver it with his fervor and style!
+Invoking Martin Luther King, Bishop Michael Curry told us not under-estimate or over-sentimentalize the Power of Love.

 In Bishop Michael Curry’s words,